 De Stad Delft.
 Cultuur en maatschaapij van 1572 tot 1667.

-In the Netherlands, the 12th and 13th century ushered in progressive urbanization of the growing population.
+In the Netherlands, the twelfth and thirteenth centuries ushered in progressive urbanization of the growing population.
 Civic guards or militia, as they are also called, became necessary to protect the towns because traditional private guards of the aristocratic rulers proved insufficient.
 Protection was required not only from foreign enemies, but from fire or the flooding as well.
 Popular revolts had to be occasionally put down.
 Hence the Dutch name for their guards was Schutter (in German: 'Schütze', from: 'beschützen') which in the original meaning of the word is "guardian" (to guard, to protect) and not "shooter."

 A crossbow of c.
 16th century

 exhibited in the

 Members of the Schutterij were selected from the town’s wealthy burghers since the lower classes could not afford the appropriate equipment and uniform even though some local authorities had occasionally paid for the equipment.
 Officers and captains were appointed by the city magistrates, and aside their social origin, they had to be members of the Reformed Church.
 In the words of a Delft edict of 1655, Schutterij were "the most suitable, most peacefull and best qualified burgers or children of burgers."
 Their pay, compared to their duties, was negligible consisting in a small subsidiary or a (partial) release from certain taxes.
 Nevertheless, the membership in a Civic Guard was a matter of civic pride, an honor which lead to the development of a kind of "civic nobility" (burgeredeldom).

 Civic guards obeyed strict rules, embedded in the general civil law.
 In time of war, importance was given to assigning colors and symbols for each town so that fellow citizens could be easily identified avoiding confusion in the tangle of a battle.